romainsacchi/carculator/docs/modeling.rst

 ========================

 The modeling of passenger vehicles in the past, present and future is complex and relies on many assumptions.
-With **carculator**, we wish to be transparent about those: assumptions and modeling approaches should ideally be easily critiqued and modified.
+With **carculator** and **carculator online**, we wish to be transparent about those: assumptions and modeling approaches should ideally be easily critiqued and modified.

 We try here to give a comprehensive list of assumptions and modeling choices, and describe how, as a user, you can change those.

 Parameters' names are indicated ``verbatim`` and are to be used in **carculator**.
+The can also be accessed and modified via its online graphical user interface **carculator online**,  via the search bar in the *Car Parameters* section.

 Vehicle sizing
 **************